rubin-hood/blog/privacy/datenschutz.md

 You have the right to request information at any time about your stored personal data, their origin and recipient, and the purpose of data processing.
 You also have the right to rectification, blocking, or deletion of these data.

 If you have any questions about data protection, you can contact me at the address provided above.

+### Notice Regarding Misuse of Contact Information
+The use of the contact details published as part of the legal notice (Impressum) or data protection declaration for the purpose of sending unsolicited advertising and information materials is hereby expressly prohibited.

+I reserve the right to take legal action in the event of unsolicited sending of advertising information, such as spam emails.

 ### Changes to this Privacy Policy
 I reserve the right to update this privacy policy from time to time to comply with current legal requirements.